Janani2311/React-UI/README.md

+Reproduced the given static UI - created with multiple reusable components
+- And by passing dynamic data

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.